Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Sugar, one of the best baseball movies of all time, the second film by author and duo director Anna Boden and Ryan Fleck, follows the promising baseball striker Miguel (Algenis Perez Soto) – named after Sugar – at his home in the Dominican Republic through a series of small teams league in the US This is not natural, but just natural, non-judgmental references to the strength of paid baseball, as foreign youth chase American dreams in their miraculous way, dealing with cultural shocks and loneliness in the process.

-However, Sugar, more than anything else, is a character reading of a confident young man, not a case in point, and as you might expect from the writers and directors of Half Nelson, the film spends a lot of time reading complex details.
-Of Miguel’s life rather than designing an amazing arc.
+As you might expect from the writers and directors of Half Nelson, the film spends a lot of time reading complex details of Miguel’s life rather than designing an amazing arc.

-However, Sugar is a more subtle film than Half Nelson, in many ways like Ousmane Sembène’s first 1966 feature, The Black Girl, about a young woman who travels from Senegal to the south of France feels dominated by the white high class.
+However, Sugar is a more subtle film than Half Nelson.
+In many ways, it is like Ousmane Sembène’s first 1966 feature, The Black Girl, about a young woman who travels from Senegal to the south of France and feels dominated by the white high class.

 Fittingly, the political barbs are soft on Sugar, as I suspect they are in Miguel’s mind.